Introduction to quantum groups: 14b. Amenability

 (4) The existence of the counit $\varepsilon:A\to\mathbb C$, however, is something non-trivial, related to amenability, and leading to a condition of type $1\subset\pi$, as in the statement. \end{proof}

 The above result is of course not the end of the story, because as formulated, with the above highly abstract conditions on $\pi$, it comes along with 0 non-trivial examples.
-We refer to Woronowicz's paper \cite{wo2} for more on these topics, and to \cite{kso} for a more advanced discussion, dealing with the non-cocommutative case as well.
+We refer to Woronowicz \cite{wo1} and related papers for more on these topics.

-Let us get back now to real life, and concrete mathematics, and focus on the Kesten amenability criterion, from Theorem 14.6 (4) above, which brings connections with interesting mathematics and physics, and which in practice will be our main amenability criterion.
+Let us get back now to real life, and concrete mathematics, and focus on the Kesten amenability criterion, from Theorem 14.6 (4), which brings connections with interesting mathematics and physics, and which in practice will be our main amenability criterion.
 In order to discuss this, we will need the following standard fact:

 \begin{proposition} Given a Woronowicz algebra $(A,u)$, with $u\in M_N(A)$, the moments of the main character $\chi=\sum_iu_{ii}$ are given by:

 In the case $u\sim\bar{u}$ the law of $\chi$ is a usual probability measure, supported on $[-N,N]$. \end{proposition}